 The Financial Aid Department provides financial assistance services to students who are enrolled full-time in a program at Dawson College.
 Loans and bursaries help students who wish to study full-time, but who do not have the financial means to do so.
 Students registered on a full-time basis in a program (minimum of 180 hours per semester) may apply to the Quebec Loans and Bursaries Program.
 Forms, deadline dates, information and assistance can be obtained by visiting their website.

 Small, large and portfolio lockers are available to students at a nominal fee with the rental of locks.
-Though many students won’t require lockers for the hybrid semester, those that have on-campus courses can obtain a locker through Omnivox.
+Students can obtain a locker through Omnivox.
 Instructions can be found on the Campus Life and Leadership website.

 Ombuds Services provide an independent and confidential service to ensure that every member of the Dawson College community receives fair and equitable treatment.
 Qualified Ombuds staff investigate complaints, facilitate or negotiate resolutions, advise students and teachers on College policies, and assist students in meeting their obligations while ensuring that their rights are respected.
 More information can be found on the Ombudsperson’s website.